Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils Total and Moneyline

-See the favorite, total and moneyline for this matchup available on several sportsbooks.
+Check out the favorite, total and moneyline for this matchup posted at several sportsbooks.

 |Hurricanes Moneyline